bentwheel/lgbtq-retirement-meps-analysis/README.md

 <img src="README_files/figure-gfm/exp_vs_famsize-1.png" style="display: block; margin: auto;" />

-Perhaps as expected, the estimate of average family size for the cohort of individuals in same-gender marriages age 18 - 64 is about one child less than the estimate of average family size for individuals age 18 - 64 not in same-gender marriages.
-And while the difference in estimates of family size between the two Medicare-aged cohorts appear to have non-overlapping confidence intervals, suggesting that this difference might be statistically significant between these subpopulations, estimates of the measures themselves do not appear to be substantially different.
+The measurement of family size in this visualization is limited to respondents in the same dwelling unit who indicate they are related to one another.
+Perhaps as expected, the estimate of average family size for the cohort of individuals in same-gender marriages aged 18 - 64 is about one child less than the estimate of average family size for individuals aged 18 - 64 not in same-gender marriages.

 # Conclusion